-Senior Academic Professional, Associate Director of Undergraduate Studies
+Senior Academic Professional, Associate Director, GT Honors Program

 - School of History and Sociology